Businesses regularly inquire about partnerering with Skyworks Marketing on a 100% or partial Pay-for-Performance (P4P) basis for leads or sales.

 Even if you are interested in a “partial” Pay-for-Performance partnership, whereby you are putting up media money and paying a reduced fee for marketing services, it may still not be worth investing our resources to prove the validity of your entrepreneurial vision.

-This article is not a suggestion that a low-cost product cannot be driven to a big success in any other way than buying media.
-There are definitely other ways to achieve success.
-It will simply take longer.
+This article is not a suggestion that a low-cost product cannot be driven to produce big revenue in any other way than buying media.
+There are definitely other ways to achieve that.
+But it will take longer.

 Wishing you much success!